Code-Reveal/prime_numbers/README.md

 calculated prime numbers.
 It will restart at the same number he finished with.
 All programm by me, except the modules.

-The test.py programm can test individually a number, and tells you if it is a prime number.
+The test.py programm can test individually a number, and tells you if it is a prime number or not.